Information for Ukrainian refugees

 Using the prepaid payment card

 You can use the prepaid payment card to pay for items in shops and to withdraw money from a cashpoint.
 You will not be able to withdraw more money than is on the payment card (you are not allowed to be overdrawn).
 Would you like to find out more about using the card?
 For example how much money you can spend with the card and how you can see what has been credited and debited?
-If you would like to know when money has been added to the card and what you have to do if you have your own bank account, please consult the information PDF.
+If you would like to know when money has been added to the card and what you have to do if you have your own bank account, please consult the Information on prepaid payment card (PDF– 0.1 MB).

 Prepaid PIN card explanatory notes